-We recognize, however, that there is a risk we may not be able to deploy our assets rapidly enough in pursuit of our business strategy so that we would no longer be an "investment company" at the expiration of the one year period permitted by Rule 3a-2.
-If this were to occur and we could not satisfy the conditions of SEC staff no-action letters that permit a longer period in order to no longer be an investment company (and no other relief from regulation as an investment company were available), we would be required to register under the Investment Company Act.
-In such case, we would be subject to significant restrictions imposed on our operations by the Investment Company Act, including limitations on our capital structure and our ability to transact business with affiliates.
-These limitations could make it impractical for us to continue our business as contemplated and would have a material adverse effect on our business.
+The Company will continue to pursue these efforts so that it will no longer be an "investment company" as defined in Section 3(a)(1)(C).
+If the Company is not able to achieve this objective within the time periods permitted by Rule 3a-2 and Commission staff no-action letters, however, the Company may be required to register as an investment company.
+In such case, the Company would be subject to significant restrictions imposed on its operations by the Investment Company Act, including limitations on capital structure and the ability to transaction business with affiliates.
+These limitations could make it impractical for the Company to continue its business as contemplated and would have a material adverse effect on its business.